WILD ATLANTIC WAY

-Today we travel to the university city of Galway and on to the Connemara region west of Galway via the lunar like Burren Region and the ancient Poulnabrone Dolmen Tombs.
+Today we travel to the university city of Galway and on to the Connemara region west of Galway via the lunar-like Burren Region and the ancient Poulnabrone Dolmen Tombs.
 Also on route, you will have a chance to visit Dunguaire Castle which was built in 1520 by the O'Hynes clan on the picturesque shores of Galway Bay.
 You will also have the chance to stop in Galway, the ‘City of the Tribes’ is also known as Ireland’s Cultural and festival capital.
-With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city centre will enthrall you particularly in the evening time.
+With its street entertainers and traditional pubs with great music, Galway and in particular, the Quays area of the city center will captivate you, particularly in the evening time.

-The characteristic features of Connemara include its rugged, unpolluted coastline, dramatic mountains, numerous lakes and rivers and woodlands and the renowned Connemara National Park.
+The characteristic features of Connemara include its rugged, unpolluted coastline, dramatic mountains, numerous lakes, rivers, woodlands, and the renowned Connemara National Park.
 Visit Kylemore Abbey and the Lough Inagh Valley as well as the spectacular Sky Road near the town of Clifden.
 You can also visit the fishing village of Roundstone and see how a ‘Bodhran’ (traditional Irish Drum) is made